WelsonAA/Copper-Predictions/README.md

 # **Copper Price Predictions**
 ## Introduction
-This Software aims to forecast the price of Copper, Gold or any other metal, given its price history.
+This Software aims to forecast the price of Copper, given its price history.
 This Software uses a Long Short Term Memory to make the predictions.
 ## Long Short Term Memory (LSTM)
 It is a type of recurrent neural network (RNN) that is capable of learning long-term dependencies.
 This makes it